 Perfume can break it.
 A ruffled collar can break it.
 A cough can break it.
 A whisper can break it.
 Clipping fingernails, chewing gum, a memory, a stomach growl, a sunbeam, and a hundred other things can break it.
 The power that flows through the wire of spiritual attention is strong, but the wire is weak.

-So read Josh’s six points and let’s pursue God with all our might and focus during corporate worship.
-Then tell the world what God did.
+So let’s pursue God with all our might and focus during corporate worship and then tell the world what God did.
 If it’s God’s power, it can wait an hour.